flagDestinations · China

 This is the key difference from almost everywhere else you might travel.
 In most countries a VPN is a convenience; in China the network is actively trying to detect and stop the VPN — which is why the provider you chose decides whether you get online at all.

-The honest truth: most VPNs don’t work (and the one that does)
+The honest truth: most VPNs don’t work in China

 Here is the part most VPN sites skate over: most VPNs do not work in China.
 Plenty of services that are excellent at home — fast, private, great for streaming — connect fine in Dublin and fail flat behind the Firewall, because DPI spots their traffic and the IP blocks catch their servers.
 A long feature list counts for nothing if the connection will not hold.

 What you actually need is a well-maintained service with obfuscation (sometimes called stealth or camouflage mode), and even then it can be patchy.
 Obfuscation disguises your VPN traffic so it looks like ordinary encrypted web browsing, which is what lets it slip past deep packet inspection.
-The provider also has to keep rotating fresh server IPs faster than China can block them — real ongoing work, and precisely what separates the one we rely on from the rest.
+The provider also has to keep rotating fresh server IPs faster than China can block them — real ongoing work, and precisely what separates the providers worth taking from the rest.

 Is it legal to use a VPN in China?